Wartem/open_art/README.md

 # OpenArt
 ### Making open art data ready to use

-**Currently Supported:**
+## Currently Supported:

 - **National Gallery of Art:**
   CSV files are automatically downloaded, extracted from open data ZIP files, and converted into a SQLite database file.

 - **Metropolitan Museum of Art:**
-  Code is provided to add painting URLs from their website, complementing their open data.
-This data is included in the Open Art Viewer.
+  This module, currently used as a script, processes open data from the Metropolitan Museum of Art (The Met).
+It downloads and filters the museum's public domain painting data, then enriches it by scraping image URLs from The Met's website.
+Key features include:

+  - Reads and filters The Met's open access CSV file
+  - Uses Selenium WebDriver to fetch high-resolution image URLs for each painting
+  - Creates a new CSV file with filtered and enriched painting data
+  - Implements incremental updates, avoiding duplicate entries
+  - Handles errors and continues processing if issues arise with specific entries

+  The resulting dataset includes detailed information about public domain paintings from The Met, complete with direct links to high-quality images, ready for integration into the Open Art Viewer.

-# OpenArt Project
+# OpenArt Project with focus on National Gallery of Art (NGA)

 ## Overview
 OpenArt is a Python-based project designed to download, process, and manage art data from the National Gallery of Art (NGA).
+As mentioned above, Metropolitan Museum of Art is currently standalone.
-The project automates the retrieval of open data, processes it, and prepares it for further use or analysis.
+OpenArt automates the retrieval of open data, processes it, and prepares it for further use or analysis.

 ## How It Works